-If your business has a surety bond, it means that the surety—or bonding company— has secured funds to pay customers who make a claim against your company.
-However, your business will have to repay the surety soon after.
-You can think of a surety bond as an extra line of credit—it helps ensure a fast resolution or payment to the customer, but you are still responsible for repaying the surety, as well as any other incurred fees.
+However, your business will have to repay the bond soon after.
+This type of bond is called a surety bond.
+You can think of it as an extra line of credit—it helps ensure a fast resolution or payment to the customer, but you are still responsible for repaying the surety and any other incurred fees.

 Another way to think of it?
 A surety bond provides extra protection for customers.
 In essence, it’s a mechanism for risk mitigation.
 That’s why it’s considered safer to use the services of bonded businesses.

 You may need to obtain a bond as a requirement for your professional licensing or for conducting other professional activities.
 You can also choose to get bonded as a sign of trustworthiness for your business.